 influxctl admin CLI isn’t available for InfluxDB Cloud Serverless.

 It only works with InfluxDB Cloud Dedicated and InfluxDB Clustered.

 The InfluxDB user interface (UI) provides a web-based visual interface for interacting with and managing InfluxDB.
 To access the InfluxDB Cloud Serverless UI, log into your InfluxDB Cloud account.

-influx CLI lets you interact with and manage InfluxDB Cloud Serverless from a command line.
+influx CLI lets you manage InfluxDB Cloud Serverless and write data from a command line.